PaperMC/docs/docs/paper/dev/api/how-do-plugins-work.md

 Plugins can schedule tasks to run at a later time.
 This is useful for things like running code after a certain amount of time has passed.
 For example, a plugin might want to run code after 5 seconds.
-This can be done by scheduling a task to run after 100 ticks.
+This can be done by scheduling a task to run after 100 ticks - one second is 20 ticks during normal operation.
 It is important to note that tasks might be delayed if the server is lagging.
 For example, if the server is only running at 10 ticks per second, a task that is scheduled to run after 100 ticks will take 10 seconds.

 In Java, typically you could use `Thread.sleep()` to delay the execution of code.
-However, if code is running on the main thread, this will cause the server to pause for the delay.
+However, if the code is running on the main thread, this will cause the server to pause for the delay.
 Instead, you should use the `Scheduler` API to schedule tasks to run later.
 Learn more about the `Scheduler` API [here](/paper/dev/scheduler).